Burry/certish/docs/Development.md

 ### Environments & Teams

 Please familiarize yourself with the [concepts and workflow](https://aws-amplify.github.io/docs/cli-toolchain/quickstart#environments--teams) of using the Amplify CLI as a team.
-Team-members should work within their own [sandbox environments](https://aws-amplify.github.io/docs/cli-toolchain/quickstart#team-members-working-on-their-own-sandbox-environments-recommended) when making changes to backend resources.
+When making changes to backend resources, team members should work within their own [sandbox environments](https://aws-amplify.github.io/docs/cli-toolchain/quickstart#team-members-working-on-their-own-sandbox-environments-recommended) before deploying to a shared/production environment.

 ## Scripts